FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/checkPattern/in Arbeit --- checkPatternSoft.md

    return lerp (color1, color2, mix);
 }
 ````
+**Code description in illustrated form:**
+(Where one-dimensional float values are created in the code,
+the images linked below show these values as grayscale (for illustration purposes only).

+Vertical lines:
 `float x =  sin (uv.x * PI * numberH );` [this is the result](img/51.png) *(if `numberH` = 5.0)*

 The following two lines of code increase the sharpness: